Pub date: Aug 2018

 ‘Bell writes superbly.
 Spare, precise, yet evocative.’
 The Weekend Australian

-‘… an impressive encore from an author who won the NSW Premier’s Prize last year … extraordinary and engrossing.’
+‘… an impressive encore from an author who won the NSW Premier’s Literary Award … extraordinary and engrossing.’
 The Sydney Morning Herald

 ‘… a visceral, compelling, and fascinating book.’
 The Sunday Telegraph